 In addition to Rule 701 considerations, equity compensation securities likely involve deferred compensation subject to section 409A of the Internal Revenue Code, and may thus subject the founder and award recipient to significant tax consequences and potential penalties.

 Launching a startup is complex and involves various legal and regulatory considerations.
-Contact our firm today for a consultation on what type of fund works best for your desired structure.
+Contact our firm today for a consultation regarding your desired structure.